What To Do When Your Basement Floods

-The question of what to do when your basement floods causes panic and anxiety for even the most attentive homeowner.
+Thinking about what to do when your basement floods can cause panic and anxiety for even the most attentive homeowner.
 Where is the water coming from?
 How do you get it out?
 What will the water damage and restoration cost?
-Fear no more--read below to learn why flooding happens, how to repair damage when it does, and how to prevent flooding in the future.
+Fear no more–read below to learn why flooding happens, how to repair damage when it does, and how to prevent flooding in the future.

 Many basement floods happen during a storm.
 Three possible causes for basement floods are city stormwater backup, the sump pump not working, or a sewer line clog.

+- Sump pump failure.
 Another reason for basement flooding is a problem with the sump pump.
 Sump pumps are designed to prevent water damage by removing unwanted water before it can cause a problem.
 If they fail or become clogged, flooding can happen.
+Many homeowners choose to install 2 sump pumps with battery backups in order to be ready for heavy rainfall.
 Learn more about how sump pumps work and how to test yours in our blog post.

 If the source of water isn’t from a storm, there may be a number of causes like a cracked pipe, damaged water heater, or a leaking appliance.
 It could also be from overflowing gutters or surface water running down your foundation.
 If you can identify a water source, turn it off and unplug appliances.
 It’s also important to turn off your power if you have standing water.